At one point online marketing was just a new and different way to market. It opened up a new form of media on which to

 But only 45% of marketers think their social media efforts are paying off.
 There are definitely some winners and losers on social media.

-When you understand how to maximize your ROI in social media advertising, you win big.
+When you understand how to maximize your digital marketing ROI, that’s when you’ll see a digital transformation.

 Social media marketing and advertising are only a piece of digital marketing.
 But it’s a very important one.